FAQ

 We are in the Stop & Shop plaza off Exit 43 (old Exit 17) on 495.
 If you are coming to the office on 495 South, you will need to take a left off the exit.
 If you are using 495 North, you will take a right off the exit.
 At the next light, turn right into the Stop & Shop plaza and take the second right.
 The main entrance to our building is to the right of the UPS Store (500 Franklin Village Drive).
 You can take the elevator or stairs to the second floor.
 Take a right out when you reach the second floor.
 Our office is the last door on the right side of the hallway – Suite 112.

-Your out-of-pocket cost for therapy depends the behavioral health benefits of your insurance plan.
+Your out-of-pocket cost for counseling sessions is determined by the behavioral health benefits of your insurance plan.
+We will confirm your out-of-pocket cost for counseling before scheduling your intake appointment.

 Clients generally meet every 1-2 weeks (at least at the onset).
 Less frequent sessions may not allow sufficient time to explore and address the issues at hand.
 Often, sessions will become less frequent as therapy proceeds and acute problems are resolved.

-Sessions are typically scheduled on the hour and last approximately 50 minutes long.
+Sessions are typically scheduled on the hour and last approximately 52 minutes.

 Treatment length varies with the nature of the treatment goals.
 Some people find that they see improvement after a few sessions.
 Other people choose to work on goals that involve a longer commitment.
 Timelines for treatment will be discussed during sessions and with families for younger clients.